Kunnuvarankottai Kasi Visalakshi-Viswanathar Temple

-The Kasi Visalakshi Viswanathar temple is in the village of Kunnuvarankottai.
+The Kasi Visalakshi Viswanathar temple is in the village of Kunnuvarankottai, which is a neighbourhood in Dindigul in the State of Tamil Nadu in India.
 This village is served by three rivers — Vaigai, Maruda and Manjalaru — called the Triveni Sangam (tri = three, veni = river, sangam = confluence).
 The river Vaigai takes a slightly northern course (Tamil: உத்தரவாஹினீ) near this village, like the Ganges takes at Varanasi.

 Kunnuvarankottai

 Kunnuvarankottai is a village near Batlagundu which is on the foothills of Kodaikanal in Dindigul district.
 The Tamil name for this village is Kundru-Aran-Kottai which now is known as Kunnuvarankottai or Kannapatti.

 Kasi Visalakshi Viswanathar temple

 Villagers believe that bathing in the confluence during holy days like Amavasya will enable the devotees to realise the purpose of life.
-There is a 300-year-old Visalakshi Viswanathar temple in the village by the riverside.
+There is a 500-year-old Visalakshi Viswanathar temple in the village by the riverside.
 The presiding deities are Goddess Visalakshi and God Viswanathar.
 It is similar in nature to the Kasi Visalakshi Viswanathar temple in many respects.
 The shrine for the Goddess Visalakshi faces south in this temple.
 As per the temple legend, the locals say that this idol was brought by a devotee from Kasi or Varanasi.

 There are other shrines for Lord Dakshinamoorthy, Bhairava, and Hanuman also.

 The Kumbhabishekam of this temple was completed in 2001.
 In January 2013, the Punaruddharana Kumbhabishekam of this temple was completed.
 Shri K. V. Vishwanathan Sivachariyar is the priest.
 The temple conducts many festivals every year including Sivarathri (பிரதோஷம், சங்கடஹர சதுர்த்தி, சஷ்டி, நவராத்திரி).